 Working with our CSKT and SKC partners, local Natural Resources Conservation Service (NRCS) folks and others, we created brochures to help folks understand more about the Long-billed Curlew and healthy grasslands, and a website to help guide volunteer surveyors and individuals wanting to report curlew sightings.
-This information, and more about curlew conservation can be found on Montana Audubon's website at http://mtaudubon.org/birds-science/long-billed-curlew-initiative/.
+This information and more about curlew conservation is located on Montana Audubon's website at http://mtaudubon.org/birds-science/long-billed-curlew-initiative/.

-Over 20 road-based survey routes now exist in the Mission Valley and Flathead Indian Reservation.
+25 road-based survey routes now exist in the Mission Valley and Flathead Indian Reservation.
 These are driving routes of at least 10 stops, each 1⁄2 mile apart.
 There is a simple protocol, with surveyors stopping for 5 minutes to look and listen for curlews at each stop (see map, page 4), and standardized data forms.
-Via outreach to Audubon Chapter members, and through the efforts of a variety of partners in the Mission Valley, we found plenty many enthusiastic volunteers to cover curlew surveys.
-As in 2014, SKC students and CSKT biologists were invaluable to this effort.
+Via outreach to Audubon Chapter members, and through the efforts of a variety of partners in the Mission Valley, we found many enthusiastic volunteers to cover curlew surveys.
+In 2017 CSKT biologists and local Audubon chapter members were been invaluable to this effort.